Flashky/learn-unity/Animation - Keyframe Animation.md

 ## Animating using keyframe animation

-You just need a couple of things for doing keyframe animation:
+You just need a the following things for doing keyframe animation:

 1. A manually sliced **Sprite** asset (it doesn't have to be a sprite sheet).
 2. A **Game Object** containing sub-objects each of them with each part of the sliced sprite.